Aeri

 A growing global health reality

-Its scale reflects a growing need for tools that better support the ongoing decisions, adjustments, and mental effort of daily care.
-Managing diabetes is not limited to isolated moments of checking a number.
-It is shaped by repeated choices around food, activity, sleep, stress, and routine, all of which can influence glucose levels throughout the day.
+Its scale reflects a growing need for tools that better support the ongoing decisions and mental effort of daily care.
+Managing type 2 diabetes is shaped by repeated choices around food, activity, sleep, and stress, all of which influence glucose levels throughout the day.

 As a result, care often becomes a continuous process of monitoring, interpreting, and responding.
-This creates an opportunity to design tools that do more than report data by offering guidance that feels more supportive, timely, and easier to live with.
+This creates an opportunity to design tools that do more than report data by offering guidance that feels timely and easier to live with.

 Market Research